IamfromSpace/rust-cycle/README.md

 Reboot to enable this change.

+#### Enable GPS

+Our GPS module uses UART to send NMEA sentences.
+Because we will be using Bluetooth, which uses the primary serial device, we need to use the miniUart for serial communication.

+In `/boot/cmdline.txt` remove `console=serial0,115200`.

+In `/boot/config.txt` add `enable_uart=1`.

+Reboot to enable these changes.

 #### Run on Startup

 From the host, fill in the `misc/rust-cycle.service` file and send it to the target.